 - Dampness/Excess Heat – indicated by a past or latent infection.
 What we call jiao, or the lowest of the “three burners” in the body, does not function properly, creating too much dampness and heat in the pelvic floor area, compromising sperm formation and travel.

 - Toxic exposure/Stress and Anxiety – can lead to stagnation.
 The sperm does not have enough vitality to move.

 Acupuncture and herbal supplementation combined with some lifestyle and dietary adjustments can dramatically strengthen the quality, quantity and motility of sperm.
+It can also help with ED (erectile dysfunction).
 Avoiding hot baths and soaking in jacuzzi is important.
 We also recommend that men do not carry their cell phones in their front pocket; if you must, put it in your back pocket, away from the groin area.
 Above all, keep in mind that men also need holistic care that helps them approach the family-making and parenting process in optimal health.